 Parents/legal guardians must be physically present to sign out their child(ren) and show proper identification to any school personnel.
 Office staff will retrieve the student from class when the parent/legal guardian arrives.
 Please plan enough time for student check out.
+Families who have a recurring event where their student needs to be dismissed early need to obtain administrative approval, agreeing to taking needed steps to make up missed class time.
 In all cases, students will not be released without prior parent/legal guardian contact and approval.

-In our continuing effort to ensure the safety of all students, students will only be released to parent(s)/legal guardian(s) prior to the end of the school day.
+In our continuing effort to ensure the safety of all students, students will preferably be released to parent(s)/legal guardian(s) prior to the end of the school day, before 2:45 p.m.
+This is a natural break in the daily class schedule and is least disruptive to the educational environment.
+Students will not be released close to 3:30 p.m. unless it is an emergency or there are extenuating circumstances.
 If your child will be checked out before the end of the day by someone other than a parent/legal guardian, you must contact the Front Office in writing via email or hand-written note to allow other individuals (including but not limited to stepparents, older siblings, and grandparents) to pick up the child(ren) prior to the child(ren) being released.
 If we have not heard from you in advance, we will attempt to contact you.
 If we are unable to contact you, the child will not be released and will remain at the school until the end of the day.
 If you would like to authorize other people to pick up your child(ren), please request a Student Pick-Up Authorization form for each student, fill it out, and return it to the school.